 See below for Practice policies including Data Protection, Health & Safety, Chaparone, Infection Control and Safeguarding Policies:

-This publication scheme is a complete guide to the information routinely made available to the public by D J Dunstone Optometry Practice.
+This publication scheme is a complete guide to the information routinely made available to the public by Dunstone Optometry.
 It is a description of the information about our NHS services that we make publicly available.
 It is reviewed at regular intervals and we monitor its effectiveness.

 Your Rights to Information